 Britney Tsao, vice president of media

-The Strategic Studies Group (SSG) consists of student professionals in the MAS-IA program at the School.
-It was established as an interdisciplinary forum dedicated to the study of strategy and security policy.
+An interdisciplinary forum for the study of strategy and security policy, SSG was founded by student professionals in the MAS-IA program at GPS, and is open to all students at GPS.
 SSG seeks to focus the ideas and expertise of UC San Diego students, professors and practitioners toward difficult strategic questions facing nation states in the 21st century.

 The group meets bimonthly.
 It hosts guest speakers, professional development clinics and networking socials at group meetings.
 Guest speakers include university professors and security professionals from the San Diego area.
 In spring quarter, the group hosts a capstone to showcase its ideas, contributions and lessons learned.